-Professor Lotfi received his BSc. and MTech. in control systems from Isfahan University of Technology, Iran and Indian Institute of Technology, India respectively.
+Professor Ahmad Lotfi received his BSc. and MTech. in control systems from Isfahan University of Technology, Iran and Indian Institute of Technology, India respectively.
 He received his PhD degree in Learning Fuzzy Systems from University of Queensland, Australia in 1995.

 Opportunities to carry out postgraduate research towards an MPhil /PhD exist in all of the areas identified above.
 Further information may be obtained from the NTU Doctoral School.

 - Keynote speaker at the 16th International Conference on Pervasive Technologies Related to Assistive Environments, July 2023.

 - Workshop Chair, Human Behaviour Monitoring, Interpretation and Understanding (NOTION), Corfu, July 2023